 The following basic science and clinical research facilities offer shared core resources and services that can be accessed by any University investigator on a fee-for-service or collaborative basis.
-In addition, the Department of Anesthesiology is well-equipped with state-of-the-art research facilities and equipment, covering a vast array of techniques.
+In addition, the Department of Anesthesiology and Perioperative Medicine is well-equipped with state-of-the-art research facilities and equipment, covering a vast array of techniques.

 Center for Biological Imaging (CBI)

 CBI provides centralized imaging services including light fluorescent microscopy, confocal laser scanning, electron microscopy, advanced computer aided morphometry, and image analysis.

 The University of Pittsburgh Center for Research Computing (Pitt CRC) plays a vital role in advancing leading-edge research.
 The CRC, formerly the Center for Simulation and Modeling, is singularly focused on increasing the productivity of Pitt researchers through the application of advanced computing.
 In addition to supporting research in fields such as engineering, chemistry and genomics, Pitt CRC—a unique resource for the entire University community—now adds value to work in biostatistics, economics, and linguistics, among many other areas.